The Clear Edge

 Good comment: “The delegation sequence you mentioned is critical.
 I’ve found founders who delegate admin first (vs. production work first) recover 18 hours weekly within 30 days.
 The key is documentation system—30 minutes per task prevents do-over loops.
 What’s worked for your first delegations?”

-After someone leaves a thoughtful comment on 2-3 of your posts, send a DM: “Hey [name], saw your comments on my delegation content.
-I’m working on detailed framework for [specific problem].
+DM engaged commenters with value.
+After someone leaves thoughtful comments on two or three of your posts, send a DM such as, “Hey [name], saw your comments on my delegation content.
+I’m working on a detailed framework for [specific problem].
 Want early access when it’s ready?”
+This starts a relationship without feeling salesy, and about 30% of these conversations eventually turn into calls.

 Example: Engagement driving 47 leads